Debbie Gibson: 2005–2009

-In September 2007, Gibson considered creating a camp on the West Coast.
-She is the founder and creator of Camp Electric Youth, a children's summer day camp, which ran from July 7–18, 2008.
+Gibson founded Camp Electric Youth, a children's summer day camp, which ran from July 7–18, 2008.
 It claims to be the first camp of its kind in the Los Angeles area.
 The camp was reportedly attended by "over 120 talented singers, actors, and dancers" from around the world.

-Gibson was a judge for the online talent competition, Total Pop Star, along with Andrew Van Slee (producer and judge) and Joey Lawrence (from Blossom).
-The first season ran from November 12, 2007 – May 30, 2008, though it was later extended to June.
+Gibson served as a judge for the online talent competition Total Pop Star along with Andrew Van Slee (producer and judge) and Joey Lawrence.
+The first season ran from November 12, 2007, to May 30, 2008, although it was later extended to June.
 The show ended abruptly during its second season.
 In May 2008, Gibson performed her 1980s hits, along with her Broadway role songs, during a three-run week at Harrah's in Atlantic City, New Jersey.

-She later appeared on the April 2008 cover of Lavender Magazine (an LGBT magazine in Minnesota) and was interviewed about her career and upcoming projects.
-Then on the 24th, Gibson hosted and performed on Spotlightlive '80s Karaoke Experience in New York singing songs such as "Only in My Dreams", "Out of the Blue", "Love Shack" (an original hit for the B-52's) and "9 to 5".
-She performed with Samantha Fox, Tiffany, and Rick Astley at the Colisée Pepsi in Quebec City, Canada, on April 10, 2009.
+She hosted and performed for Spotlightlive '80s Karaoke Experience in New York, singing songs such as "Only in My Dreams", "Out of the Blue", "Love Shack" (an original hit for the B-52's) and "9 to 5".
+She performed with Samantha Fox, Tiffany and Rick Astley at the Colisée Pepsi in Quebec City, Canada on April 10, 2009.

-On March 9, 2009, Gibson released a new song called "Already Gone" on her official website and ReverbNation, written by Gibson and produced by Fred Coury.
-It was accompanied by a music video, released on March 13, 2009, produced by Guy Birtwhistle and directed by John Knowles, which starred Birtwhistle, Gibson, and Steve Valentine.
+On March 9, 2009, Gibson released a new song titled "Already Gone" on her official website and ReverbNation, written by Gibson and produced by Fred Coury.
+It was accompanied by a music video, released on March 13, 2009, produced by Guy Birtwhistle and directed by John Knowles, which starred Birtwhistle, Gibson and Steve Valentine.